 Facilitate early STEM learning for Northside students through this three-year program, including professional development and evidence-based classroom materials for Pre-K, elementary, and Out-of-School Time educators on the Northside.
-Year one of the program will cover the Engineering module “Water Water Everywhere: Designing Water Filters.”
+Open to: Northside teachers (Grades 1-5) for year one of program.

 Create a student-focused culture for learning through this innovative program, aimed to transform teaching practice, create equitable learning opportunity classrooms, and prepare students for workforce challenges.
-Program includes professional development on PBL, an externship with a STEM-industry mentor, and participation in a Professional Learning Community.
+Includes professional development on PBL, an industry externship, and a Professional Learning Community.
+Open To: K-12 educators in Southwestern Pennsylvania.
+MORE INFO

 In this no-cost session, teachers will be guided in the design of an individual project-based learning experience that includes instructional essentials, cross-curricular connections to